 [Long polemic on Bayesian rationality redacted.]

-After making those changes, no one had the same reaction anymore.
+After those changes, no one had the same reaction anymore.

-Part of me feels like this is wrong, that it’s disingenuous to tune writing to make people have the reaction you want them to have.
+Part of me feels like this is wrong, that it’s disingenuous to tune writing to make people react the way you want them to react.
 After all, I could be wrong, in which case it’s better if my wrongness is more obvious.

-Maybe there’s a slippery slope here, but I think most people operate very close to the top of that hill.
+Maybe there’s a slippery slope here, but I think most people are very far from sliding down the hill.
 The goal of writing is to communicate, and it’s silly to ignore the effects it has on the actual people who read it.

-So my advice is this: When you hear criticism, you need to guess if people even looked at what you wrote.
+So my advice is: When you see criticism, you need to guess if people even looked at what you wrote.
 If they did, some negative reactions are inevitable.
 But if you repeatedly hear the same complaint, you should have a strong presumption that there is a problem, though it might be very different from the problem people state.

 If comments are often bad, does that mean you shouldn’t read them?
 If you’re very fragile, maybe.
 But you’ll be missing out.
-For one thing, you can often try to trace back the causal chain like above.
+For one thing, you can often try to trace back the causal chain and fix problems like above.

 There’s a common myth among tweakers about “n-iso”, which is structurally very similar to methamphetamine - similar enough that it will join the crystal lattice - but it is at best inert, but might actually cause undesirable side effects.
 The fact that n-iso exists is real, but if you look online you’ll see tons of tweakers convinced that they’ve been smoking n-iso and that it’s why they smoke meth and just get a headache and other bad physical side effects but don’t get the stimulation or the pleasurable rush.
 What’s actually happening is that they’ve spiked their tolerance so high that they’re getting almost exclusively the bad effects.
 It’s analogous to how if someone takes MDMA for 4 days straight, by the end of it they’re not going to “roll” at all because they’ve acutely downregulated their serotonin (and dopamine) receptors, and furthermore that they’ve literally (almost) exhausted their current pool of neurotransmitters, which need to be re-synthesized by the body.